-The thresholds are set to reflect a burst probability ranging from $10^{-2}$ to $10^{-9}$ .
+The thresholds are set to reflect a burst probability ranging from 10^{-2} to 10^{-9} .
 The maximum window size is set to 300.
-Bursts at every window size are detected.
+The task is to detect bursts at every window size.

 Figure 5.10 shows the results.
 Similar to its performance with the IBM data, the static algorithm performs two to three times better than the Shifted Binary Tree, and the dynamic algorithm performs slightly (about 1.1 times) better than the static algorithm.